People Cannot Multitask

 There is plenty of research showing that people can’t multitask.
 But this knowledge is missed by many people.
 Here is another study showing this: Why We Can’t Do 3 Things at Once

 “What really the results show is that we can readily divide tasking.
-We can cook, and at the same time talk on the phone, and switch back and forth between these two activities,” said study researcher Etienne Koechlin of the Université Pierre et Marie Curie in Paris, France.
+We can cook, and at the same time talk on the phone, and switch back and forth between these two activities,” said study researcher Etienne Koechlin [the broken link was removed] of the University Pierre et Marie Curie in Paris, France.
 “However, we cannot multitask with more than two tasks.”

 The real world often requires dealing with many interruptions (forcing you not to multi-task but to break up your tasks into fragments).
 Single piece flow shows the value (the efficient system performance) of getting one thing done then picking up the next.
 Many interruptions force you to keep stopping and starting tasks.
 People think they are multi-tasking but in fact they are just doing 4 tasks serially switching back and forth between them.
 Which slows them down and increases the odds of forgetting something.
 In these environments checklists are even more important than if you are not being interrupted frequently.